 It took America a decade to get bin Laden after the 9/11 slaughter.
-It took Russia less than two years after the massacre to kill Basayev and his crew The Chechen jihad has been suppressed; the Afghan, Levant, North African, and European jihads, and their Arab financiers, are still thriving.
+It took Russia less than two years after the Beslan massacre to kill Basayev and his crew The Chechen jihad has been suppressed; the Afghan, Levant, North African, and European jihads, and their Arab financiers, are still thriving.

 Benghazi might be the perfect example of the right hand not knowing what the left hand is doing in the American national security megaplex.
 Like the welfare state, no one inside the Beltway seems to know what to do except throw money at problems and then make excuses for predictable fails and bad actors.

 Brussels and Washington need to be careful what they wish for, cautious about baiting the Russian bear.
 NATO is a house of cards, largely an American artifact financed by American dollars since 1949.
 If Europe will not pay to defend its culture and civilization today, surely it will not fight for those same values tomorrow.
 Most of continental Europe either appeased, or capitulated to political fascism in the last century.
-To date, Europe’s indifference to religious fascism in Muslim urban ghettos and revanchist fascism in the and are ominous echoes of Vichy France and Quisling Scandinavia.
+To date, Europe’s indifference to religious fascism in Muslim urban ghettos and revanchist fascism in the Baltics and Ukraine are ominous echoes of Vichy France and Quisling Scandinavia.

 Hands up is now a European tradition.

-Without Russians, NAZI fascism and Japanese imperialism have been defeated in the last world war.
+Without Russians, NAZI fascism and Japanese imperialism would never have been defeated in the last world war.
 The Soviet Union lost 40 million, military and civilians, in 20th Century battles against fascism.
 The United States, in contrast, suffered less than 500 thousand dead.
 At the start of WWII, the Russian population was 170 million compared to 123 million Americans.
 Since WWII, the American population has doubled whilst the Russian population has yet to recover pre-war totals.